 What should I avoid while using morphine and naltrexone (Embeda)?

-Do not drink alcohol while you are taking this medication.
+Do not drink alcohol while you are using this medication.
 Dangerous side effects or death can occur when alcohol is combined with morphine and naltrexone.
+Check your food and medicine labels to be sure these products do not contain alcohol.

 What other drugs will affect morphine and naltrexone (Embeda)?